Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 ## 2.1.2 Why digital Storytelling is Important to User Experience?

+The voice of the public support the importance of storytelling.
+In a 2017 report, storytelling was rated the most effective marketing tactics among 62% of B2B marketers.
+The number of B2C storytelling supporter was even higher (The Science of Storytelling (Infographic), 2017).
+It is said that people are 22 times more likely to memorize a fact when they are presented in the form of a story (Ochs and Capps, 2009). <br/>

+Science backup the crucial role of storytelling - the human brain is hardwired for stories.
+Zak's research (2013) discovered story will increase the release of neurochemical oxytocin, the so-called "love hormone" and dopamine which contribute a long-lasting and more accurate memory.
+Besides, human tend to mirror their experience to the speaker's.
+Hence, after listenting to the story, the customer will perform a higher level of empathy and connection to a brand.

 **Digital Storytelling and Mental Simulation**

 **Digital Storytelling and Emotive Response**

 **Digital Storytelling and Transportation**

+> Shankar, A., Elliott, R., & Goulding, C., 2001.
+Understanding consumption: Contributions from a narrative perspective.
+Journal of marketing Management, 17(3-4), pp. 429-453.

+> Fournier, S., 1998.
+Consumers and their brands: Developing relationship theory in consumer research.
+Journal of consumer research, 24(4), 343-373.

+> OneSpot.
+2016.
+The Science Of Storytelling (Infographic). [online] Available at: <https://www.onespot.com/resources/the-science-of-storytelling-infographic/> [Accessed 21 June 2020].

+> Ochs, E. and Capps, L., 2009.
+Living narrative: Creating lives in everyday storytelling.
+Harvard University Press.

+> Zak, P., 2013.
+How stories change the brain.
+Greater Good: The Science of a Meaningful Life, 17, pp.1-4.

 > Van Laer, T., De Ruyter, K., Visconti, L.M. and Wetzels, M., 2014.
 The extended transportation-imagery model: A meta-analysis of the antecedents and consequences of consumers' narrative transportation.
 Journal of Consumer research, 40(5), pp.797-817.